 Street-directory maps from the 1920s to the 1970s show Mayne as a suburb bounded by Enoggera/Breakfast Creek, and on its east and south by Wickham Grove and Folkstone Street prolonged to Enoggera Creek.
 The north-east side had waterside industries, houses and Perry Park.

-The Exhibition grounds had been part of a swampy area needing drainage and filling, and the area northwards to Breakfast Creek the area was no better.
+The Exhibition grounds had been part of a swampy area needing drainage and filling, and the area northwards to Breakfast Creek was no better.
 In 1911 the Government acquired 20 ha of the low lying land, adjacent to the Mayne Junction railway station for new engine sheds, coaling and for staff amenities.
 Land fill was transported from excavations at Roma Street and by the end of the 1920s most of the facilities were completed.
 Mayne Junction had lines to Roma Street, Central, Sandgate and Ferny Grove.
 Bowen Hills station had a line (1897-1990) to the Teneriffe and New Farm Wharves.

 The Bowen Hills station was just south of the tunnel and Campbell Street.
 In 1971, when the Mayne marshalling yards were enlarged, both Mayne Junction and Bowen Hills stations were closed and a new station (named Bowen Hills) built between them.
 It opened in 1973.